 How much cash do you have to save for a down payment when you want to buy a home?
-The average amount of a down payment can range between 3% to 20%.
-However, there are many solutions available for home buyers who don’t have that much cash on hand.
+There are many solutions available for home buyers who may not have that much cash on hand.

 For buyers who want to use gift funds for their down payment, American Pacific Mortgage offers a variety of loan programs that will allow the use of gift funds.

 If you do take advantage of one of the many down payment assistance solutions available for buyers, you may have to purchase Private Mortgage Insurance (PMI).
-PMI is generally required for buyers who put down less than 20% down on a home, and that may be included with your closing costs and come with an additional monthly premium.
+PMI is generally required for buyers who put down less downpayment on a home, and that may be included with your closing costs and come with an additional monthly premium.

 Closing costs are due at the end of your home buying transaction, and generally range from 2% - 5% of the total cost of the home.
 Closing costs include title and escrow fees, recording fees, the costs of appraisals and pest reports, loan originating and underwriting fees, and initial interest.
-These costs could also include PMI for down payments less than 20%.
+These costs could also include PMI for lower down payments.
 Your loan professional will provide you with a Loan Estimate of your total closing costs when you apply for a home loan, and you will get a final Closing Disclosure on these costs before your loan closes.

 For buyers who are a little short on cash for closing costs, your mortgage loan advisor can help you explore the solutions available to you.
 Some loan programs, down payment assistance programs, or grants may offer funds that can be used for closing costs for qualified borrowers.